 Hereditary diseases are those that are passed from parents to their children through their genes.
-A genetic disease can be hereditary or not.
+A genetic disease can be hereditary, but not always.
 Some genetic diseases are caused by random mutations that aren’t inherited from the parents.

 Many genes are involved in Parkinson’s disease.
 Researchers continue to investigate new mutations and other genes involved in the disease.